 * SALT: I like to use salted butter - I feel like the salt balances out the sweetness very nicely.
 If you'd like to cut down on salt, use unsalted butter or omit the salt in the recipe, altogether.

-* FLAVOURING: My favourite flavouring to use is vanilla bean paste, vanilla extract, lemon emulsion, orange emulsion, almond extract, or a combination of a few extracts.
+* FLAVOURING: My favourite flavouring to use is vanilla bean paste, a freshly scraped vanilla bean, vanilla extract, lemon emulsion, orange emulsion, almond extract, or a combination of a few of these.
 Fresh grated orange zest is really nice, too!
-Experiment with different extracts, emulsions, and other flavouring combinations!
+Experiment with different extracts, emulsions, and other flavouring combinations.

 * THICKNESS: Dough rails are very helpful for getting a consistent thickness.
 I use Rose Levy Beranbaum's "Fast Tracks" dough rails, as all three sizes stacked on top of eachother are just under 1/4" thick.
 You can also buy rolling pins with thickness ridges built into the sides.